-Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy, this includes making a report via CPOMS, which can be done remotely.
-In the unlikely event that a member of staff cannot access their CPOMS from home, they should email the Designated Safeguarding Lead.
-This will ensure that the concern is received.
+Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy; this includes making a report via CPOMS directly to the Designated Safeguarding Lead, which can be done remotely.
+The concern should include an alert to advise the Designated Safeguarding Lead it has been reported.

-Staff are reminded of the need to report any concern immediately and without delay.
-Where staff are concerned about an adult working with children in the school, they should use a safeguarding form to report the concern to the headteacher.
-If there is a requirement to make a notification to the headteacher whilst away from school, this should be done verbally and followed up with an email to the headteacher.
-Concerns around the headteacher should be directed to the Chair of Academy Council:
+Staff are reminded of the need to report any concern immediately.
+Where staff are concerned about an adult working with children in the school, they should use CPOMs to report the concern to the Principal.
+If there is a requirement to make a notification to the Principal whilst away from school, this should be done verbally and followed up with an email to the Principal.
+Concerns around the Principal should be directed to the Chair of Academy Council: